learn-co-curriculum/dsc-database-admin-101/README.md

 ## Summary

 Congrats!
-In this lesson, you saw how to create, edit and delete tables and databases using SQL!
+In this lesson you saw how to create, edit, and delete tables and databases using SQL!